Complexifiable characteristic classes: Introduction and statement of the results

 Consider a real vector bundle $F \rightarrow B$ and a complex vector bundle $E \rightarrow B $ over the same paracompact Hausdorff base space $B$ (we keep the latter assumption on~$B$ throughout this article).

 \begin{Definition} A real vector bundle $F$ is called a \emph{real generator bundle} of~$E$, if its complexification $F^{\mathbb{C}} $ is isomorphic to~$E$.
-In the case that such a bundle~$F$ exists, we call $E$ \emph{real-generated}. \end{Definition} Not every complex vector bundle is real-generated; it is an easy exercise to show that no complex vector bundle with some nonzero and non-$2$-torsion odd Chern class can admit a real generator bundle.
-This makes it seem possible that the subcategory of real-generated vector bundles could admit information additional to its Chern classes, in the complexifiable classes of the real generator bundles.
+In the case that such a bundle~$F$ exists, we call $E$ \emph{real-generated}. \end{Definition} Not every complex vector bundle is real-generated; as the odd degree Chern classes have the property $c_{2k+1}(\overline{E}) = -c_{2k+1}(E)$ on the complex conjugate bundle $\overline{E}$, it is an easy exercise to show that no complex vector bundle with some nonzero and non-$2$-torsion odd Chern class can admit a real generator bundle.
+This makes it seem possible that the subcategory of real-generated vector bundles could admit information additional to its Chern classes, in terms of complexifiable classes of the real generator bundles.
 However, we will see that the Chern classes already contain all of the relevant information.

 \begin{Definition} A characteristic class $c$ of real vector bundles is \mbox{\emph{complexifiable}} if for all pairs ($F$, $G$) of real vector bundles with isomorphic complexification $F^{\mathbb{C}} \cong G^{\mathbb{C}}$, the identity $c(F) = c(G)$ holds. \end{Definition}